 Vista Ridge Trail #626, Timberline Trail #600

 10.2 miles roundtrip.
 Elevation at the trailhead is 4,470 feet.
 Total gain is 3,800 feet and loss is 3,800 feet.
 Highest elevation is 7,750 feet and the lowest elevation is 3,800 feet.

+This starts at the Vista Ridge Trailhead.
 The trail begins at the far end of the parking lot on a rocky trail in a narrow corridor of hemlock trees.
 The trail opens up a bit as it follows an abandoned Forest Service road.
 The tread soon improves to be a nice walk on a carpet of hemlock needles and just under 0.5 mile you reach the junction with the Vista Ridge Trail #626 where you turn right to head up the Vista Ridge Trail.
 This also is an entry point to the Mount Hood Wilderness and there is a wilderness permit to be filled out during the season.

 Going up the trail, it doesn’t take long to climb up into the area burned by the Dollar Lake fire of 2011.
 The fire was started by lightning and burned about 6,300 acres.
 Continue climbing about a quarter of a mile and the trail levels off for about 0.5 mile then resumes its climb along the ridge.
 On a clear day you can see Mount Hood through the surrounding silver forest.

 Continue to climb through the silver forest for about the next 1.5 miles.
 You pass from the burned area back to the unburned area but you can see where the forest fire swept up the mountain slopes on your right.
 At 2.6 miles come to the junction for the Eaton Park Trail which is on the right.